Society of the Cincinnati: Criticism

-The debate spread to France on account of the eligibility of French veterans from the Revolutionary War.
-In 1785 Honoré Gabriel Riqueti, comte de Mirabeau was approached by Franklin, who was at the time stationed in Paris and suggested to him to write something about the society directed at the French public.
-Mirabeau was provided with Burke's pamphlets and Franklin's letter to his daughter, and from this, with the help of Nicolas Chamfort, created his own enlarged version entitled Considérations sur l'Ordre de Cincinnatus which was published in London November that year, an English translation carried out by Samuel Romilly followed, of which an American edition was published in 1786.
+The debate spread to France because of the eligibility of French veterans from the Revolutionary War.
+In 1785 Honoré Gabriel Riqueti, comte de Mirabeau was approached by Franklin, who was at the time stationed in Paris, and suggested to him to write something about the society directed at the French public.
+Mirabeau was provided with Burke's pamphlets and Franklin's letter to his daughter, and from this, with the help of Nicolas Chamfort, created an enlarged version entitled Considérations sur l'Ordre de Cincinnatus which was published in London in November that year.
+An English translation by Samuel Romilly followed, of which an American edition was published in 1786.

-Following this public debate and criticism, George Washington, who had been unaware of the particulars of the charter when he agreed to become president of the society, began to have doubts about the benefit of the society.
-He had in fact considered abolishing the society on its very first general meeting May 4, 1784.
-However, in the meantime Major L'Enfant had arrived bringing his designs of the diplomas and medals, as well as news of the success of the society in France, which made an abolishment of the society impossible.
-Washington instead at the meeting launched an ultimatum, that if the clauses about heredity were not abandoned, he would resign from his post as president of the society.
-This was accepted, and furthermore informal agreement was made not to wear the eagles in public, so as not to resemble European chivalrous orders.
-A new charter, the so-called Institution, was printed, which omitted among others the disputed clauses about heredity.
-This was sent to the local chapters for approval, and it was approved in all of them except for the chapters in New York, New Hampshire and Delaware.
-However, when the public furor about the society had died down, the new Institution was rescinded, and the original reintroduced, including the clauses about heredity.

-The French chapter, which had obtained official permission to form from the king Louis XVI of France, also abolished heredity, but never reintroduced it, and thus the last members were approved February 3, 1792, shortly before the French monarchy was disbanded.
+Following this public debate and criticism, George Washington, who had been unaware of the particulars of the charter when he agreed to become president of the society, began to doubt the benefit of the society.
+At its first general meeting on May 4, 1784, he had considered abolishing the society.
+However, in the meantime, Major L'Enfant had arrived, bringing his designs of the diplomas and medals, as well as news of the success of the society in France, which made abolition of the society impossible.
+Washington instead delivered at the meeting an ultimatum that if the clauses about heredity were not abandoned, he would resign from his post as president of the society.
+This was accepted, and an informal agreement was made not to wear the eagles in public so as not to resemble European chivalrous orders.
+A new charter, the so-called Institution, was printed, which omitted, among others, the disputed clauses about heredity.
+This was sent to the local chapters for approval, which was approved in all of them except for the chapters in New York, New Hampshire, and Delaware.
+However, when the public furor about the society had died down, the new Institution was rescinded, and the original was reintroduced, including the clauses about heredity.
+The French chapter, which had obtained official permission to form from the king Louis XVI, also abolished heredity but never reintroduced it.
+Thus the last members were approved on February 3, 1792, shortly before the French monarchy was disbanded.